 If, at any time, it becomes reasonably apparent that the sport of polo may be included on the program of the Olympic Games, then the Board of Governors of the Association shall undertake a determination as to whether it will seek recognition as a "National Governing Body" as that term is defined in the Ted Stevens Olympic and Amateur Sports Act (36 U.S.C. §§220501-220529) (the "Sports Act").
-If the Board of Governors determines that it intends to seek recognition as a National Governing Body, then the Association shall use its reasonable best efforts to comply with the requirements for such recognition in accordance with the Sports Act and as mandated by the United States Olympic Committee, and, upon approval by a majority of the Board of Governors for such recognition shall be deemed automatically to have received the requisite approval of the of the Delegates in accordance with Article VIII.
+If the Board of Governors determines that it intends to seek recognition as a National Governing Body, then the Association shall use its reasonable best efforts to comply with the requirements for such recognition in accordance with the Sports Act and as mandated by the United States Olympic Committee, and, upon approval by a majority of the Board of Governors, any amendments to this Constitution that may be deemed necessary by the Board of Governors for such recognition shall be deemed automatically to have received the requisite approval of the Delegates in accordance with Article VIII.